 We consider the role of corporate service providers to be of a lesser concern in the assessment of operational risk.
 The corporate service provider, often the legal owner of the conduit, provides directors and corporate officers for the conduit and is responsible for running the day-to-day corporate operations of the entity.
 This role is important in that it encompasses (i) the execution of documents; (ii) compliance with applicable corporate laws, such as preparation and payment of taxes and maintenance of registrations and licenses; (iii) the maintenance of books and records; (iv) filing required regulatory statements; and (v) the responsibility for ensuring the continued legal existence of the relevant entity.
 There are several experienced firms in the market that specialize in the provision of such services.
 The corporate service provider is generally not involved in day-to-day operations that relate to ABCP or assets.
 As such, we do not view it as critical from an operational risk standpoint.
-Although a third party not affiliated with the sponsor often owns the conduit, the sponsor actually controls the activities of the conduit by acting as the administrator.
+Although a third party not affiliated with the sponsor often owns the conduit, the sponsor often controls the activities of the conduit by acting as the administrator.
+A management agreement governs the relationship between the administrator and manager, while the corporate formation documents limit the actions of the owner.

-43 For more information, see our approach to assessing operational and other counterparty risks.
+For more information, see our approach to assessing operational and other counterparty risks.
 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's Related Publications" section.